Language training leave

 In order to do so he must, amongst other things, sit an oral examination in Luxembourgish.
 However, since moving to Luxembourg, he has never learnt to speak Luxembourgish, but he is aware that he can claim language training leave.

 His boss supports the process and accepts his application.
-After passing his exam, he will claim reimbursement of the registration fees for the oral examination in the Luxembourgish language from the Ministry of Justice (Ministère de la Justice).
+After passing his exam, he will claim reimbursement of the registration fees for the oral examination in the Luxembourgish language from the Ministry of Justice.

 03 Eligible training

-Eligible training in Luxembourgish can be delivered in Luxembourg or abroad, by:
+Eligible training in the Luxembourgish language can be delivered in Luxembourg or abroad, by:

 - Institutions with public or private school status recognised by the public authorities, and issuing certificates recognised by these same authorities,